smitpi/PSConfigFile/docs/docs/index.md

 # PSConfigFile

 ## Description
-Creates a Config file with Commands, Variables, PSDrives, Credentials, Aliases\Shortcuts and a Default Starting location.
-You can then execute this config file when your profile is loaded, or when a specific module is imported, or you can run it manually.
-This way you can quickly and easily switch between "environment setups" with these default values
+Creates a Config file with Variables, PSDrives, Credentials, Shortcuts(Functions), PSDefaultParameters and a Starting location.
+You can then execute this config file when your profile is loaded, or you can run it manually at any time.
+And all of these variables, psdrives credentials ext. is available in your session.
+This way you can quickly and easily switch between "environment setups"

 ## Getting Started
 - Install from PowerShell Gallery [PS Gallery](https://www.powershellgallery.com/packages/PSConfigFile)